• Skip to primary navigation

 • Last, bake.

-Season the Baked Oven Fries with a mixture of sea salt and smoked paprika hot out of the oven.
+These fries are delicious with a mixture of sea salt and smoked paprika hot out of the oven.
 Enjoy ASAP with fry sauce du jour, as their crispness fades as they cool.

 Dipping one of the Crispy Oven Fries into sauce.